vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ![kubernetes-metrics-1](img/tko-on-azure/image11.png)
 ![kubernetes-metrics-2](img/tko-on-azure/image6.png)

+#### Custom Tanzu Observability Dashboards

+Tanzu Observability provides various out-of-the-box dashboards.
+You can customize the dashboards for your particular deployment.
+For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](../deployment-guides/tko-to-customized-dashboard.md).

 ### Metrics Monitoring with Prometheus and Grafana (Alternative Solution)

 Tanzu Kubernetes Grid also supports [Prometheus](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-prometheus.html) and [Grafana](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-grafana.html) as  alternative on-premise solutions for monitoring Kubernetes clusters.